ronnnnnnnnnnnnn/etekcity_fitness_scale_ble/README.md

 - **Edit a user:** Update a user's name, linked person entity, mobile devices, or body metric settings.
 - **Remove a user:** Delete a user's profile and all associated sensor entities.

+## Legacy Default User (Old Version Migration)

+If you used the original single-user version of the integration, migrating to this version keeps your existing sensors by creating a "Default User" whose `user_id` is an empty string (`""`):
+- Sensors for the legacy user keep their original entity IDs (no name prefix) so dashboards and automations continue working.
+- When calling services, set `user_id: ""` anytime you want to target the legacy profile.

 ## Services

 The integration provides services to manage measurements, especially for handling ambiguous weigh-ins.
 You can use these in scripts or automations, or call them directly from **Developer Tools > Actions**.